RishabKr15/Power-BI-Sales-Dashboard/README.md

 # Conclusion of Power BI Sales Dashboard Project
 ## Conclusion for the year 2019:

-Sales decreased by more than 10%
+Sales decreased by more than 10%.

-There is a drop in sales of all the top 7 Products
+There is a drop in sales of all the top 7 Products.

-4 Customers are leading to a drop in sales
+4 Customers are leading to a drop in sales.

 The profit margin in the Export channel is higher